the-teachingRSE-project/competencies/competencies.md

 scientists.
 Funding agencies and research managers will find the discussion in this paper valuable in order to observe how software development in academia will be institutionalised.
-Finally, the strong emphasis on team skills allows RSEs to be well prepared to common challenges in workplaces outside academia.
+Finally, the strong emphasis on team skills allows RSEs to be well prepared for common challenges in workplaces outside of academia.

 # Related Work